liveryvideo/docs/docs/video-portal.md

 **I don't see the interactive elements on top of the video stream?**

 _The interactive layer of the Livery video player loads the interactive URL.
 You can find the input field in the [Stream Settings](portals.md 'stream-settings') .
 It takes 10-60 seconds before the URL becomes active in the interactive layer._
-_When the Livery Interactive powers the interactie layer, an URL similar to the following: ...interactive.liveryvideo.com, is set in the Interactive URL field of the stream settings.
+_When the Livery Interactive powers the interactie layer, an URL similar to the following: ...interactive.livery.live, is set in the Interactive URL field of the stream settings.
 The interaction list/schedule can be managed via the Livery Interactive portal.
 The interactions only show when the broadcast is set to LIVE, in the Livery Interactive portal._